To help the decision on which technique to choose, we expanded upon the short labels you see in the graph to help scope the response more carefully.

 3. Marketing Automation (including CRM, behavioural email marketing and web personalisation)

 Like content marketing, marketing automation has been in the top 3 for the last 5 years we have asked this question.
-Many businesses still have the potential for improving their automation.
+Many businesses still have the potential to improve their automation.

 As businesses progress up the learning curve more businesses will be putting lead scoring in place, or refining it and learning the best places on the journey to feature content through predictive analytics.